-Complete the following steps to open the set of example images in the NI Classification Training Interface:
+- 1. Complete one of the following steps to launch the NI Classification Training Interface:

-- 1. Launch the Classification Training Interface.

-- 2. Select File"Open Images.
+- a.
+If you are using Vision Builder for Automated Inspection (Vision Builder AI) or Vision Assistant, click New/Edit Classifier File.

+- b.
+If you are not using Vision Builder AI or Vision Assistant, click Start"Programs"National Instruments"Vision"Classification Training.

+- 2. Save the Classifier File as Tutorial.clf and Click OK.

 - 3. Complete one of the following sets of steps to select the tutorial images:

 - NI Vision and Vision Assistant

 - a.
+Click File"Open Images.

-Navigate to <Vision>\Images\Classification Tutorial, where <Vision> is the location to which you installed the NI Vision Development Module.
+- Navigate to <Vision>\Images\Classification Tutorial, where <Vision> is the location to which you installed the NI Vision Development Module.

-- b.
+- c.
 Select the following images:

-- Tip You can select multiple image files by pressing the <Ctrl> key and clicking each file.
-Enable the Select all files checkbox to open all listed images in the directory you specified.

 - Parts00.png

 - Parts01.png

 - Bolt00.png

 - Bolt01.png

 - Motor00.png

 - Motor01.png

+- Tip You can select multiple image files by pressing the <Ctrl> key and clicking each file.

+Enable the Select all files checkbox to open all images in the directory you specified.

-- c.
+- d.
 Click Open.

+- Vision Builder Al

+- a.
+Navigate to <Vision Builder AI>\DemoImg\Classification, where <Vision Builder